Digital Inventory Page

 - Build packages that your sales team can target at a later time.
 See Package Builder.

-In Broadsign Control, it is possible to specify that the loop slot duration is enforced for ALL content: they will all be played for this duration.
-This can be used, for instance, in case of bylaws that enforce a specific duration of content slots.
+In Broadsign Control, you can specify that the loop slot duration is enforced for ALL content.
+The content will all be played for this duration.
+For instance, you can use a fixed slot duration in case of bylaws that enforce a specific duration of content slots.

-When importing screen (display unit) information from Broadsign Control, Broadsign Direct stores the slot duration information for each.
+When importing screen information from Broadsign Control, Broadsign Direct stores the slot duration information for each screen.
 If there is a change on the fixed slot duration value in Broadsign Control, it will be updated in Broadsign Direct.

 For example, let's consider three screens: